 Shivangi Aneja

 I am a PhD candidate at Visual Computing and AI Lab at Technical University of Munich advised by Prof. Matthias Nießner.
 Prior to that, I obtained my Masters degree in Informatics from Technical University of Munich and Bachelors degree in Computer Science from National Institute of Technology, Hamirpur (India).
-My Master's thesis earned highest honors, and was awarded Best Master Thesis Award at DGOF Conference.
-During my undergrad, I was awarded gold medal for academic excellence.
+My Master's thesis earned highest honors and was awarded the Best Master Thesis Award at DGOF Conference.
+During my undergrad, I was awarded a gold medal for academic excellence.
 My PhD research focuses on developing algorithms to generate lifelike and immersive 3D digital humans with expressive capabilities.
 Additionally, I also develop novel approaches that can thwart the malevolent usage of such generative models.

 What's New